Chart Color Schemes

 Dulwich Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely impacting the area.
-Major projects include JF Laxton Reserve Upgrade, Cooks to Cove GreenWay, Sydney Metro Sydenham to Bankstown Conversion, and Marrickville Station Metro Upgrade.
+AreaSearch has identified 26 projects that could impact this region.
+Notable ones include JF Laxton Reserve Upgrade, Cooks to Cove GreenWay, Sydney Metro Sydenham to Bankstown Conversion, and Marrickville Station Metro Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.